Lake-Tuggeranong-College/Holocron/Robotics/2 - Robotic & Mechatronic Systems/_projects/Rover/Controller Development.md

 This overarching stage of project development includes many different aspects of development.

+# Hardware

+The antenna used in the proejct, for both the Controller and the Rover is the https://core-electronics.com.au/915mhz-lora-antenna-rp-sma-1-2-wave-2dbi.html

 # Adding IDs to Transmission data

 In `comms.h` modify the `transmitData()` function to prefix all communication with an ID for the rover to receive.